ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 .. activecode:: GregorianCalendar2
     :language: java

     Run the code below to see the use of both constructors.
-Try adding another GregorianCalendar object to the program for your birthdate and have it print it out.
+Try adding another ``GregorianCalendar`` object to the program for your birthdate and have it print it out.
 Which constructor do you need to use?
     ~~~~
     import java.util.GregorianCalendar;

     public class Test2
     {
         public static void main(String[] args)
         {
             GregorianCalendar today = new GregorianCalendar();
             GregorianCalendar myDate = new GregorianCalendar(2020, 0, 1);
             System.out.println("Current date and time on server: "
                          + today.getTime());
             System.out.println("New Year's day: "
                          + myDate.getTime());
         }
      }

 .. |documentation| raw:: html

    <a href="https://docs.oracle.com/javase/7/docs/api/java/util/GregorianCalendar.html" target="_blank" style="text-decoration:underline">documentation</a>

 Here is the |documentation| for the GregorianCalendar class which lists two constructors for the class:

-- GregorianCalendar() : Constructs a default GregorianCalendar using the current time in the default time zone with the default locale.
+- GregorianCalendar() : Constructs a default ``GregorianCalendar`` using the current time in the default time zone with the default locale.
-- GregorianCalendar(int year, int month, int dayOfMonth) : Constructs a GregorianCalendar with the given date set in the default time zone with the default locale.
+- GregorianCalendar(int year, int month, int dayOfMonth) : Constructs a ``GregorianCalendar`` with the given date set in the default time zone with the default locale.

 When a constructor like ``GregorianCalendar(2001,1,1)`` is called, the **formal parameters**, (year, month, dayOfMonth) in this example, are filled in with copies of the  **actual parameters** (or **arguments**), which are (2001,1,1) in this example, using a process called **call by value** that copies values, and these values in turn are used by the constructor to initialize the instance variables for the new object.

 .. figure:: Figures/parameterMapping.png
     :width: 600px
     :align: center
     :alt: Parameter Mapping
     :figclass: align-center

     Figure 4: Parameter Mapping

 The type of the values being passed in as arguments have to match the type of the formal parameter variables.
-We cannot give a constructor a String when it is expecting an int.
+We cannot give a constructor a ``String`` object when it is expecting an ``int``.
 And the order of the arguments matters.
-If you mix up the year and month in the GregorianCalendar constructor, you will get a completely different date!
+If you mix up the year and month in the ``GregorianCalendar`` constructor, you will get a completely different date!

 In Unit 5, you will learn to write your own classes.
-However, if you see a class definition on the AP exam, like the one below for a class called Date, you should be able to pick out the attributes (instance variables) and the constructors and know how to use them.
+However, if you see a class definition on the AP exam, like the one below for a class called ``Date``, you should be able to pick out the attributes (instance variables) and the constructors and know how to use them.

 .. figure:: Figures/DateClass.png
     :width: 500px